MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quickstart.md

 ---
-title: Quickstart - Create a new Azure AI Agent Service project.
+title: Quickstart - Create a new Azure AI Agent Service project
 titleSuffix: Azure AI services
 description: Use this guide to start using Azure AI Agent Service.
 manager: nitinme